andersmurphy/andersmurphy-blog/resources/posts/2020-12-30-clojure-cond-merge-revisited.md

         (reduce1 merge2 maps))))
 ```

-In the previous post we found our function solution had a massive performance cost.
+In the previous post we found our function solution had a large performance cost.
 Most likely because it used `clojure.walk/postwalk` which is expensive performance-wise.
 If we could write our own version of `merge-with` which handled `nil` values on the first pass we should be able get similar performance to `merge-with`.

 Here's our new function version of `cond-merge` which is effectively `merge-with` with some minor changes: